Zonetail butterfly ray: Relation to humans

 As of 2020, the International Union for Conservation of Nature (IUCN) has listed the Zonetail butterfly ray as an Endangered species.
-They are primarily threatened by overfishing from commercial fisheries (via trawling) for use of raw materials, but are of relatively low value due to their small size compared to other rays.
+They are primarily threatened by overfishing from commercial fisheries (via trawling) for use as raw materials, but are of relatively low value due to their small size compared to other rays.
 Their meat is typically sold for both human consumption and as bait for longline fishing.
-Other fishing purposes including targeted artisanal and recreational activities, along with bycatch, also contribute to the overall anthropogenic threat that they face.
-Competition with other butterfly rays–particularly the Longtail butterfly ray–due to having similar feeding habits and overlapping distribution ranges may also play a role in their low abundance.

-Zonetail butterfly rays may be especially sensitive to these pressures on abundance as a result of their low fecundity as well.
+Other fishing purposes, including targeted artisanal and recreational activities, along with bycatch- also contribute to the overall anthropogenic threat that they face.
+Competition with other butterfly rays, particularly the longtail butterfly ray, due to similar feeding habits and overlapping distribution ranges, may also play a role in their low abundance.
+Zonetail butterfly rays may be especially sensitive to these pressures because of their low fecundity.
 The sparse amount of knowledge and attention on this particular species is likely a factor in the lack of focused conservation efforts for them.